 That is where you come in!
 Pattern testing is much more than getting in on an “early release” of a pattern, but it is the opportunity to support a designer (me!) by double checking my numbers, measurements, and wording.
+Remember, this is not a completed pattern, but one in need of expert eyes to find the errors that are almost certainly there.
 In order to test a pattern for me, you must fill out the application - which is linked at the bottom of the page.
 But WAIT!!
 Before you head down there, please read through the terms and conditions of being a pattern tester - these conditions must be met in order to be considered to be a pattern tester.
 I normally contact the chosen testers by email for a project within 24-48 hours from the time I close the pattern tester call.
 Chosen testers will receive a non-editable PDF of the pattern via email and added to a group chat on Instagram.
 Filling out the form does not guarantee that you will be chosen.

 Before applying, please read through the requirements to ensure you meet each one.
 If you have questions regarding the requirements or testing process, you can contact me here.

 Pattern testers must be at least intermediate level crocheters.
 You must be able to read a pattern and create each stitch contained in the pattern.
 I endeavor to supply stitch tutorials linked within the pattern, but you should be able to create most of the stitches without this assistance.